softwaresaved/automated_testing/README.md

 We might even write a Makefile.

-Ideally, the more samples in our test oracle the better!
+The more examples in our test oracle the better!

 ### Run our code

-We now want to write our regression tests.
-Firstly, they need to run our code.
+We now want to write a regression test.
+Firstly, it needs to run our code.

 Python's [subprocess.call](https://docs.python.org/2/library/subprocess.html#subprocess.call) function allows commands to be passed to the operating system and run.